-Women in Hood River, Portland, and the surrounding areas who have had a mastectomy or lumpectomy; are suffering from any abnormalities or defects like missing nipples or chest muscles, or are looking for corrective surgery due to poor results from a prior surgery now have an option with breast reconstruction.
+Women in Hood River, Portland, and the surrounding areas who have had a mastectomy or lumpectomy, who are looking for nipple reconstruction or chest muscle reconstruction, or are looking for corrective surgery due to poor results from prior surgery can benefit from breast reconstruction.

-- Tissue Expander Reconstruction: When tissue increase is required with the use of a soft implant over two to three months.
+- Implant Reconstruction: When a tissue expander is required over two to three months before the use of a soft implant.

-- Flap Reconstruction: Which uses tissue from your abdomen or back since you require continued radiation.
+- Flap Reconstruction: A procedure that uses tissue from your abdomen or back since you require continued radiation.
 Usually, the areola and nipple are reconstructed using medical tattooing.